- The Legal 500 recognized Shannon for her work in Trademark Litigation (2018)

-Shannon is a litigator who regularly counsels and represents technology clients on a variety of trade secret, trademark, patent, copyright and complex commercial disputes.
-She has litigated cases in venues across the country, including in federal and state courts, arbitration and the International Trade Commission.
+Shannon is a trial lawyer who represents technology companies in a variety of high-stakes litigation matters.
+She has experience litigating a wide range of intellectual property and complex commercial disputes, with a particular focus on patent, trade secret, trademark, copyright, false advertising, and unfair competition.
+She has litigated cases in venues across the country, including in federal and state courts, arbitration, and the International Trade Commission.

 Prior to joining Fenwick, Shannon was an associate in the litigation group of a leading international law firm.